Jules Feiffer: Early life

 Feiffer was born in The Bronx, New York City, on January 26, 1929.
-His parents were David Feiffer and Rhoda, and Feiffer was raised in a Jewish household with a younger and an older sister.
+His parents were David Feiffer and Rhoda, and Feiffer was raised in a Jewish household in the Soundview neighborhood with a younger and an older sister.
 David was usually unemployed in his work as a salesman due to the Depression, while Rhoda was a fashion designer who made watercolor drawings of her designs which she sold to various clothing manufacturers in New York.
 "She'd go door to door selling her designs for $3," recalled Feiffer.
 However, the fact that she was the breadwinner created an "atmosphere of silent blame" in the home.
 Feiffer began drawing at age three.
 "My mother always encouraged me to draw," he said.

 When Feiffer was 13, his mother gave him a drawing table for his bedroom.
 She also enrolled Feiffer in the Art Students League of New York to study anatomy.
 He graduated from James Monroe High School in 1947.
 Feiffer won a John Wanamaker Art Contest medal for a crayon drawing of the radio Western hero Tom Mix.
 He wrote in 1965 about his childhood:

 I came to the field with a more serious intent than my opiate-minded contemporaries.
 While they, in those pre-super days, were eating up "Cosmo, Master of Disguise"; "Speed Saunders"; and "Bart Regan Spy", I was counting up how many panels there were to a page, how many pages there were to a story – learning how to form, for my own use, phrases like: @X#?/; marking for future reference which comic book hero was swiped from which radio hero: Buck Marshall from Tom Mix; the Crimson Avenger from The Green Hornet ...

 Feiffer said that cartoons were his first interest when young, "what I loved the most."
 Feiffer stated that because he could not write well enough to be a writer, or draw well enough to be an artist, he realized that the best way to succeed would be to combine his limited talents in each of those fields to create something unique.
 Feiffer read comic strips from various newspapers which his father brought home, and he was attracted mostly to the way they told stories.
 "What I loved best about these comics was that they created a very personal world in which almost anything could take place," Feiffer said.
 "And readers would accept it even if it had nothing to do with any other kind of world.
 It was the fantasy world I loved."

 Among Feiffer's favorite cartoons were Our Boarding House, Alley Oop and Wash Tubbs.
 He began to decipher features of different cartoonists, such as the sentimental naturalism of Abbie an' Slats, the [Preston] Sturges-like characters and plots of others, with cadenced dialogue.
 Feiffer recalls that Will Eisner's Spirit rivaled them in structure, and no strip, except [Milton] Caniff's Terry [and the Pirates], rivaled it in atmosphere."